gMLQMC - A Generic Library for Multilevel (Quasi-)Monte Carlo

 library is used for reading and writing

--formatted files, including the provided generating vector files.
+json-formatted files, including the provided generating vector files.
 It is also header-only.

 Serial Execution